Sailing inyourfootsteps.com

 Portmagee

-Portmagee resides upon the mainland at the south side of the entrance to Dingle Bay.
-It is situated in the west end of the channel between Valentia Island and the mainland, to the southeast side of the island.
-The small fishing port provides visiting yachts with a sheltered anchorage and secure moorings.
 A good location with attentive navigation required for access.
-3 metres LWS... get full information »
+3 metres LWS.
+Portmagee is situated on the southwest coast of Ireland, south of Valentia Island on the entrance to Dingle Bay.
+It is located in the west end of the channel that lies between the island and the mainland and on the mainland.
+The small fishing port provides visiting yachts with a sheltered anchorage and the possibility of a pontoon berth. get full information »

 Knightstown, Valentia

-Valentia Harbour resides upon the south side of the entrance to Dingle Bay, in a sheltered bight between the Valentia Island and the mainland.
-Knightstown is a fishing port and is Valentia Island’s only settlement.
-It provides visiting yachts with a sheltered anchorage and moorings.
 A completely protected location with straightforward access.
-4 metres LWS... get full information »
+4 metres LWS.
+Valentia Harbour is situated on the southwest coast of Ireland upon the south side of the entrance to Dingle Bay, in a sheltered Valentia Island bight that faces the mainland and is surrounded by floating breakwaters.
+Knightstown is a small fishing port and ferry terminal that is Valentia Island’s only settlement.
+It provides visiting yachts with berths alongside its breakwaters and a choice of sheltered anchorages and moorings. get full information »

 Dingle Harbour

-Located on Ireland’s southwest coast Dingle Harbour is set into the Dingle Peninsula on the northwest side of the extensive Dingle Bay.
-The well sheltered natural harbour has an inner harbour on its northern shore that hosts a fishing port, marina plus a shallow draft anchoring area adjacent to the provincial market town.
 A completely protected location with safe access.
-3.3 metres LWS... get full information »
+3 metres LWS.
+Dingle Harbour is set on Ireland’s southwest coast, on the southern shore of the Dingle Peninsula and the northwest side of the extensive Dingle Bay.
+The well sheltered natural harbour has a port on its northern shore that hosts a fishing port, a marina, and a shallow draft anchoring area adjacent to the provincial market town. get full information »

 Ventry Harbour

-Ventry Harbour is a large bay situated on the southwest corner of the Dingle Peninsula.
-Featuring a spectacular sandy beach along its western shore the picturesque southeast facing harbour provides an anchorage with a landing pier plus moorings.
-A tolerable location with straightforward access.
-3 metres LWS... get full information »
+A good location with straightforward access.
+3 metres LWS.
+Ventry Harbour is a large bay situated on the west coast of Ireland and on the southwest corner of the Dingle Peninsula.
+Featuring a spectacular sandy beach along its western shore the picturesque southeast facing harbour provides visitor moorings, a wide space to anchor and piers for convenient landings. get full information »

 Great Blasket Island

-Great Blasket Island lies approximately two miles from the mainland, at Dunmore Head upon the north side of the entrance to Dingle Bay.
-The uninhabited island resides within a group of rocky islets that are Ireland’s, and continental Europe’s, most westerly.
-Great Blasket Island provides an anchorage and white sand beach for landing.
 A tolerable location with attentive navigation required for access.
-3 metres LWS... get full information »
+3 metres LWS.
+Great Blasket Island lies off the west coast of Ireland on the north side of the entrance to Dingle Bay about a mile off the extremity of the Dingle Peninsula.
+The uninhabited island is situated within a rocky group of islets that are Ireland’s, and continental Europe’s, most westerly.
+Great Blasket Island provides an anchorage and a sandy beach or slipway upon which to land on the island. get full information »

 Smerwick Harbour